Transport and Equilibrium in Non-Conservative Systems: The Approximate Functional

 It is readily verified that all higher order terms divided by $\e$ tend to zero as $\e$ tends to zero (all coefficients are explicitly bounded since $\eta$ is supported only where $N_h > \kappa$).

 Let us turn attention to the distance--type term.
 Here we have, exactly,

 it is clear that the $\e^2$ term can be neglected.
-We now claim that the $(N_h - N_0) \psi$--term reproduces the $\eta \phi$--term: Indeed we have, from Eq.(\ref{KHYU}), that
+We now claim that the $(N_h - N_0) \psi$--term reproduces the $\eta \phi$--term: Indeed we have, from Eq.~\eqref{KHYU}, that

-(The first equality in the above is understood weakly.)
 Since the inner product is symmetric, after a formal integration by parts, the role of $\phi$ and $\psi$ can be exchanged and we use the weak form of the elliptic equation defining $\psi$ (as in Eq.\eqref{ETTA}) to replace the expression involving $\psi$ with $\eta$.

 In combination with Eq.\eqref{ASB} we now see that the stationarity condition for the minimizer of $\mathbb J_A(N_0, \cdot)$ yields